js5810/TreasuryAuction/README.md

 This is a T-th degree polynomial and not (T+1)-th degree because the constant term from $(1+r)^T-1$ is zero and we can divide through by r as the rate must be positive.
 This polynomial can be solved analytically or with the help of Python.
 In practice, my code actually uses the the monotonicity of the function to find the solution by empirically trying yields until the correct price is reached using a techinique called Binary Seach the Answer (BSTA).
 The fact that the pricing formula is strictly decreasing is intuitive because we know higher yield means lower bond price.
 Due to the way we moved terms around to get the polynomial, the polynomial itself is strictly increasing.
 We can verify this by taking the derivative of the polynomial and seeing it is positive for all yield values $r\in (0, 1)$.
 To do BSTA, we start with an initial range of (0, 1) and keep narrowing it down until we get the yield that would produce the observed security price per $100.
 This is much faster than solving the T-th degree polynomial and requires much less computation since it leverages binary search.

-## Adding Distribution of Bids
+## Visualizing the Distribution of Bids
 Additional summary statistics including min, max, and median values of the distribution of bids that the auction participants submitted are also visualized in the graph.
 They are shown as vertical bars that contain the actual bid for yield that the auction ultimately resulted in.
 Wider bars signify less confidence on the rate and the relative position of the actual bid on the bar conveys how skewed the bids were.
+The color of the bars signify whether the resulting yield was lower or higher than the previous auction.

+## Verifying Accuracy by Comparing to Secondary Market Yield
-The visualization also overlays the secondary market yield graph in orange which is what investors usually look at.
+The visualization overlays the secondary market yield graph in orange which is what investors usually look at.
 We can see that the graphs from auctions and the secondary market are almost identical with the auction yields appearing to be slightly lower on average.
 This can be attributed to the sealed nature of the auction which might cause participants to overpay slightly.
 However, the secondary market may have more friction if buying larger quantities so the effects essentially cancel out.